Department for Transport road maintenance ratings across 153 UK councils

 London19% of residential roads RED at the last survey

-View reportHammersmith & Fulham
+View reportHammersmith and Fulham

 London676 potholes filled in one year on a 203km network